SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Remove the SSG autoswitch bugfix, as this is being merged into base MBF21 by both Woof! and DSDA-Doom.
 - Additional movement codepointers, such as A_Wander codepointer for aimless monster idle movement.
 - Codepointer to jump to a specified frame if a thing is stuck.
-- Parameterized version of A_SkullAttack that can be used for ground charging enemies.
-- Parameterized version of A_VileAttack.
 - Parameterized version of A_BFGSpray.
-- A_SetTracerState and A_SetTargetState.

 #### Potential Additions
-- Secondary attack support for weapons, with secondary optional ammo types.
-- Support for DEHACKED-defined additional weapon and ammo types as well as pickups.
+- Support for additional weapon and ammo types as well as pickups.
 - Teleporter multi-destination support without map format requirements.
-- Allow DEHACKED definition of what weapons the player starts with.